 ROOTS - Recognizing Other Opportunities To Serve

-Overview: Through our ROOTS program, Missoula Food Bank is able to provide a supply of commodity food staples to home bound, low-income seniors and child WIC graduates in our community each month.
+Overview: Through our ROOTS program, Missoula Food Bank is able to provide a supply of commodity food staples to home bound, low-income seniors in our community each month.
 This program is in partnership with the Montana Department of Health and Human Services, using USDA commodity food.
-Each month, volunteers deliver items like cereal, milk, peanut butter, chili, and other staples to the doorsteps of seniors with mobility issues, and food is available for pickup at our store location for child clients.
+Each month, volunteers deliver items like cereal, milk, peanut butter, chili, and other staples to the doorsteps of seniors with mobility issues.
 We are currently serving 415 ROOTS clients.

-Program impact: In 2012, Missoula Food Bank delivered 4,802 food packages through this program, and increase of 6% over 2011 totals.
-This totals more than 146,000 lbs of food to low-income seniors and children in our community.
+Program impact: In 2013, Missoula Food Bank delivered 4,898 food packages through this program, an increase of 8% over 2011 totals.
+This totals more than 146,000 lbs of food to low-income seniors and in our community.

-How to Apply: ROOTS commodities are available to low-income seniors and WIC graduates who meet the income qualifications set by USDA.
-You can download a Senior ROOTS or WIC Grad ROOTS application here to begin the qualification process.
+How to Apply: ROOTS commodities are available to low-income seniors who meet the income qualifications set by USDA.
+You can download a Senior ROOTS application here to begin the qualification process.
 For more information about ROOTS, please contact our Volunteer Coordinator.

 How to Help: We are always in need of ROOTS drivers!
 This is a one afternoon per month committment (second Thursday of each month), and typically takes less than two hours.
 Download a Volunteer Application here!

 If your group or business would like to sponsor a ROOTS delivery, please contact our Community Relations Director.